cy6erlizard/SAM2-and-Yolo11-Object-Detection-and-Segmentation-/README.md

-# Auto Object Detection and Segmentation in Google Colab
+# Auto Object Detection and Segmentation

-This project demonstrates a complete pipeline for object detection and segmentation using Ultralytics YOLO and the Segment Anything Model (SAM) in Google Colab.
+This project demonstrates a complete pipeline for object detection and segmentation using Ultralytics YOLO and the Segment Anything Model (SAM).
 It is designed to work with any Roboflow dataset.

 ## Overview